 Location:

-All events will take place live and in person at Colby College in Waterville, Maine.
+All events will take place live and in person at The University of Utah in Salt Lake City, Utah.